pwaltonbrown/Automated_Weather_Data_Pipeline/README.md

 ## User Program

-The user_access_program.py file can be downloaded onto your computer and when run with all the required libraries from requierments.txt installed, and Wi-Fi enabled, you can access the weather_history.csv file and check the weather for any day on record.
+The user_access_program.py file can be downloaded on to your computer.
+When run with all the required libraries from requierments.txt installed, and Wi-Fi enabled, you can access the weather_history.csv file and check the weather for any day the pipeline has a record for.